aufam/delameta/README.md

 }
 ```
 #### USB CDC Setup
-Since CubeMX does not provide customizable transmit and receive complete callbacks,
+Since CubeMX does not provide customizable transmit and receive complete callbacks for USB CDC,
 you will need to manually add them in the `USB_DEVICE/App/usb_cdc_if.c` file:
 ```C
 ...